Cristóvão da Gama: Ethiopian campaign

 Map of the Portuguese campaigns in the Red Sea and inland Ethiopia during the 16th century.

-After this crushing defeat at the hands of the Ottomans, he returned with his brother back to Massawa on 22 May 1541 to rejoin the ships they had left there.
+After this defeat at the hands of the Ottomans, he returned with his brother back to Massawa on 22 May 1541 to rejoin the ships they had left there.
 While at Massawa, his brother Estêvão da Gama attempted to salvage something from this expedition by dispatching an expeditionary force under Cristóvão to assist the beleaguered Emperor of Ethiopia, Gelawdewos.
 Four hundred Portuguese men-at-arms were selected, 70 of whom were also skilled artisans or engineers, and 130 slaves for this expedition, equipped with about 1000 arquebuses, an equal number of pikes and several bombards.
 João Bermudes, who had represented himself as the Patriarch of Ethiopia to the Portuguese, accompanied this expedition.
-An account of this campaign in the Ethiopian highlands was later written by Miguel de Castanhoso, who accompanied Gama and was an eye-witness to almost everything he recorded.
+An account of this campaign in the Ethiopian Highlands was later written by Miguel de Castanhoso, who accompanied Gama and was an eye-witness to almost everything he recorded.
 The men were landed at Massawa and Arqiqo, the next port south of Massawa, and began their trek inland to Debarwa, the capital of the Bahr negus, or Ethiopian viceroy for the northern provinces.

 The Portuguese reached Debarwa after a march of 11 days on 20 July, to learn that the rainy season (which Castanhoso, as well as the natives, referred to as "winter") made further travel impossible.
 Cristóvão would not allow his men to pass the months in idleness, employing them in constructing sledges for the bombards and in raiding nearby villages that had accepted Ahmed Gragn's rule.
 He also learned from the Bahr negus that Queen Seble Wongel was camped nearby on top of a mountain that Ahmed had not been able to reduce by siege.
 (R.S.
 Whiteway identifies this mountain with Debre Damo.)
 With 100 men, he marched to the mountain, and invited Queen Seble Wongel to join him; she did so, bringing her entourage of 30 men and 50 women, all of whom were received with careful ceremony.